 The College does not provide unofficial academic transcripts.
 Currently enrolled students and recent graduates have access to their academic records through MySLC.
+If a student is currently enrolled and the request is marked "after final grades are posted" or "after degree is posted," the College will hold the request until grades and/or degree are posted, or until the student notifies the Office of the Registrar otherwise.

-If a student is currently enrolled and the request is marked "hold for final grades" or "hold for degree," the College will hold the request until grades and/or degree are posted, or until the student notifies the Office of the Registrar otherwise.
-If a student is currently enrolled in yearlong classes and wishes to include provisional grades with the transcript, the student must ask the teachers to submit provisional grades through MySLC, and notify the registrar that the transcript should not be issued until the provisional grades are received.
-Please allow at least three to five business days to process transcript requests.
-Students who wish to have any evaluation included must include the name and year of the course with the transcript request.
-Allow 10 business days for transcripts with evaluations.
+If a student is currently enrolled in yearlong classes and wishes to include provisional grades with the transcript, the student must ask the teachers to submit provisional grades through MySLC and notify the registrar that the transcript should not be issued until the provisional grades are received.
+Please allow at least four to six business days to process transcript requests.